 Administrative tasks

 They are basically repetitive in nature and do not require a very high level of expertise.
-It only requires compliance to certain procedures, and the need to maintain the security of the data that is entered.
+It only requires compliance with certain procedures, and the need to maintain the security of the data that is entered.

 Bookkeeping services